SuperOfficeDocs/superoffice-docs/docs/ui/blogic-screen-elements/select-reply-template.md

 Returns the ID of the selected node.

 > [!NOTE]
-> If it is a folder, the ID is prefixed with "folder.".<br/>If it is a reply template, the returned string is just the ID.
+> If it is a folder, the ID is prefixed with "folder.".<br>If it is a reply template, the returned string is just the ID.